 Open up your eyes

 Time is not the measure of a life

 My other song with an exclamation point in the title is Make Some Noise!
 (Summer of '99), from my 2019 album Better Days.
-It is essentially an ode to power chords, and a nod to one summer in particular where I played a lot of music in basements and on front porches.
+It is essentially an ode to power chords, and a nod to one summer in particular where I played a lot of music in dank Michigan basements and sunlit front porches.

 I played these chords until my fingers hurt

 Screamed at the top of my lungs without saying a word

 Banging on an electric guitar

 I don't need to be a superstar

 All going supernova, it only goes to show that